mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [State Estimation Update](@id ACStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `AcStateEstimation` type using [`gaussNewton`](@ref gaussNewton) or [`acLavStateEstimation`](@ref acLavStateEstimation) just once.
-After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `AcStateEstimation` type.
+For advanced workflows, users can create the `AcStateEstimation` type once using [`gaussNewton`](@ref gaussNewton) or [`acLavStateEstimation`](@ref acLavStateEstimation).
+They can then modify existing measurement devices without recreating the `AcStateEstimation` type.

 This approach extends the previous workflow by also avoiding recreation of the `AcStateEstimation` object.

 !!! tip "Tip"
     The addition of new measurements after the creation of `AcStateEstimation` is not practical in terms of reusing this type.
-Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.
+Instead, users should create a final set of measurements and then use update functions to manage devices, either setting them in-service or out-of-service throughout the process.

-Let us now revisit our defined `PowerSystem`, `Measurement` and `AcStateEstimation` types:
+Now revisit the defined `PowerSystem`, `Measurement` and `AcStateEstimation` types:
 ```@example WLSACStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide